Research paper and people analyzing the work

 PROGRAMME SUMMARY

-An intimate, global, group program for non-profit and academic changemakers who want to design equity-centred, anti-oppressive monitoring, evaluation and research for social action
+An intimate, group program for UK-based, non-profit, social value and academic changemakers who want to design equity-centred, anti-oppressive monitoring, evaluation and research for social action

 Conventional knowledge production in the social impact space often prioritizes metrics and funding over genuine human connection and societal change.